 Have you tried FellowshipOne?
 Please leave a review!

 Used by more than 50,000 churches, ACS Technologies is the most popular church management solution on the market, according to our research.
 The company, based out of South Carolina, has been around for almost 40 years.
 ACS Church Accounting software is a product of ACS Technologies that is a flexible double-entry accounting system that allows accounting on either a cash or accrual basis.
 It is geared towards larger churches with an average attendance of over 2,000.
+Looking for products with comparable features?
+These ACS alternatives are a great place to start.

 Pricing: ACS does not list any pricing and requests that potential customers contact them for a quote.
 Customers say there are upfront fees ($2,000-$10,000) followed by monthly maintenance fees (on average apparently around $350/month) and SaaS rental fees (could be thousands annually).